TamasPalfi/User-stories/README.md

 If the request is successful, the database finds the matched member and takes a point off.
 Then the system sends updated point information to the frontend.
 The frontend updates the point information in a local storage and Alex will recoginize the changes.

 ### System Awards Points to Member
-Alex’s invitation gets accepted or he makes positive actions.
-The backend receives a request.
-The database finds the matched member information in a database and updates the matched member's information.
-The system sends updated point information to the frontend.
-The system updates the point information in a local storage and Alex will recognize the changes.
+Alex’s invitation is accepted or actions are made awarding points.
+Backend receives request.
+Database finds the matched member information in database and updates the matched member's information.
+System sends updated point information to the frontend.
+System updates the point information in a local storage and Alex will see the changes.

 ### System Receives Login Request From Frontend
-A frontend sends a login request to a backend.
-The backend gets a request that contains user information.
-The backend stores a member's current IP address into the database.
-The backend confirms whether the information given is matched with one of the user data in the database.
-The backend sends tokens and matched user information to the frontend.
+The frontend sends a login request to the backend.
+Backend receives request containing user information.
+Backend stores a Member's current IP address within the database.
+The backend confirms that the information given is matched with one of the Member's data in the database.
+Backend sends tokens and matched user information to the frontend.

 ### System Receives Logout Request From Frontend
- Alex clicks a logout button in a frontend.
-The frontend detects when the logout button is clicked.
-The frontend sends a Alex’s singed out time to a backend.
+Alex selects "Logout" button on frontend.
+Frontend detects when the logout button is clicked.
+Frontend sends Alex’s signout time to backend.
 The backend stores Alex's logout time.
-The frontend destroys the session data in a local storage.
+The frontend destroys the session data in local storage.
 The frontend redirects Alex to a landing page.

 ### System Receives Registration Request From Frontend
-A potential member(Bob) fills out a registration form and clicks the register button.
-The backend gets a request that contains a potential user’s information
-If the credit card information already exists, the backend sends an error to the frontend  and bob checks the error .
-If the credit card information does not exist in the database, The system checks the given credit card information is valid using credit card software.
-If the data is valid, the system stores new user information into the database.
-The frontend redirects Bob to a login page.
-If the data is NOT valid, the backend sends an error to the frontend and Bob checks the error.
+A potential New Member, Bob, fills out a registration form and selects the "Register" button.
+Backend receives a request containing a potential New Member's information.
+If the credit card information currently exists with database, backend sends error to frontend and Bob receives error message.
+If the credit card information does not exist within database, System checks that given credit information is valid using credit card software.
+If data is valid, System stores New Member information in database.
+Frontend will redirect Bob to *Members Only* login page.
+If the data is **not** valid, backend sends error to frontend and Bob must enter valid credit card details.

 ### System Collects/Stores Member's Information
 Alex performs specific expected actions.
 The frontend detects an item being clicked when a member clicks a specific post or recognizes an item(content) on the current screen (if a member stays longer than a particular second at the same page without scrolling down or going out to other pages).
 The frontend sends the item(content) information to the backend.
 The backend receives the data and stores them in the database.